dethos/django-cryptolock/README.rst

 .. image:: https://coveralls.io/repos/github/dethos/django-cryptolock/badge.svg
     :target: https://coveralls.io/github/dethos/django-cryptolock

-Authenticatio using cryptocurrency wallets for Django projects
+Authentication using cryptocurrency wallets for Django projects.

-This package provided a django app containing a set of utilities to make easier to implement the BitId and Monero Cryptolock authentication "protocols".
+This package provides a django app containing a set of utilities to implement the BitId and Monero Cryptolock authentication "protocols".

-Future releases might include other cryptocurrencies but for the being (until we reach some stability) the focus will continue BTC and XMR.
+Future releases might include other cryptocurrencies but for the being (until we reach some stability) all the focus will remain on BTC and XMR.

-**DISCLAIMER:** This package is still in an early stage of development.
-It isn't meant to be used on any production scenario yet (in other words, only test projects for now).
+**DISCLAIMER:** This package is on a early stage of development, It isn't meant to be used on production (in other words, only test projects for now).

 Documentation
 -------------